weakly-informative/NPVI/README.md

 Here, you can find a modern implementation of NPVI using PyTorch.

 As an illutration, I've implemented it for inference on a non-conjugate hierarchical logistic regression model.

+I am using the SUSY classification dataset.
+Please [download](https://archive.ics.uci.edu/ml/machine-learning-databases/00279/) the gz file and unpack the csv in the 'data' folder.

 [1]: http://gershmanlab.webfactional.com/pubs/GershmanHoffmanBlei12.pdf